kal038/kal038/README.md

 - 🌱 I’m currently learning **NextJS, K8s**

-- 👨‍💻 All of my projects are available at [this Github](this Github)
+- 👨‍💻 All of my projects are available at: here

 - 💬 Ask me about **basketball, films, gaming.**